demonich/-7-Hz-Salnotes-Zero-personal-frequency-response-calculations/README.md

 So I measured them myself using the BOYA BY-M1S, Room EQ Wizard (REW) and a metal tube to simulate the ear canal :D

 (You can doubt the quality of these calculations, I won’t object, but this peak... this peak I can hear well with my own ears.
-The whole idea was to find this particular peak.)
+The whole idea was to find frequency of this particular peak.)

 # My curve